 There is no other operating income or expenses during the last three years.

 22. SHARE-BASED COMPENSATION

-The effect on the income statement of equity instruments awarded as part of the IPO and the Group's Equity Incentive Plan are as follows:
+The effect on the consolidated statements of profit and loss of equity instruments awarded as part of the IPO and the Group's Equity Incentive Plan are as follows: